menu

 Demographics

-The education level of Slater citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.00% of adults 25 and older in Slater have a college degree.
+In terms of college education, Slater is nearly on par with the US average for all cities of 21.84%: 19.00% of adults 25 and older in Slater have a bachelor's degree or advanced degree.

 The per capita income in Slater in 2022 was $21,404, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $85,616 for a family of four.
 However, Slater contains both very wealthy and poor people as well.